PokerHigh Facebook Icon Texas Holdem | Online Poker Game | PokerHigh

 On all post-flop streets of play in Texas Holdem, the player on the button, or the last active player closest to the button, receives the last action.

-The dealer button not only selects which players must post the small and big blinds, but it also controls where the cards are dealt.
+The dealer button selects which players must post the small and big blinds and controls where the cards are dealt.

 The small blind player to the left of the dealer button receives the first card, and the dealer then pitches cards around the table clockwise from player to player until everyone has two starting cards.